 - White cloud or dust cloud near a gas line

 If you suspect a gas leak, follow these six steps immediately.

-Due to the natural erosion process, some natural gas pipes eventually need to be repaired or replaced.
-Being proactive—testing, maintaining, and repairing your gas piping—is essential for preventing any long-term damage to your valuable assets and livelihood.
-Learn the 4 signs you might need a gas line repair or repipe.
+Due to the natural erosion, some natural gas pipes eventually need to be repaired or replaced.
+Proactively testing, maintaining, and repairing your gas piping is essential for preventing long-term damage to your valuable assets and livelihood.

-It’s important to have a full understanding of all the sources of natural gas on your property for two key reasons:
+It’s essential to have a complete understanding of all the sources of natural gas on your property for two key reasons:

-- If an unknown natural gas line leaks outside or inside a wall and you are not aware that the line exists, it can be very dangerous and potentially deadly.
+- If an unknown natural gas line leaks outside or inside a wall and you are unaware it exists, it can be hazardous and potentially deadly.

-- You could end up paying a large sum of money, not only for the leaked gas over time, but also to repair the leak.
+- You could end up paying a large sum, not only for the leaked gas over time but also for repairing the leak.

-RP Gas can help with locating buried natural gas lines on residential and commercial properties in Arizona.
+RP Gas can help locate buried natural gas lines on residential and commercial properties in Arizona.